wp-plugins/acurax-social-media-widget/readme.txt

 	★ Multiple Social Media Icon Widget Support

-	★ Each Social Media Widget Can Have Seperate Icon Theme and Icon Size
+	★ Each Social Media Widget Can Have Separate Icon Theme and Icon Size

 	★ Drag and Drop Reorder Icons